 The desert may not come to mind for seeing beautiful spring flowers, but when conditions are right even one of the driest places on earth can produce a stunning display of natural wildflowers.
 April visitors to California’s Death Valley should look to the canyons and higher valleys to see native beauties like Desert Paintbrush, Mojave Aster and Bigelow’s Coreopsis.
 Since this is a National Park and these flowers wild, there’s no guarantee that you’ll see blooms.
 But even spotting a single flower in the desert is a sure sign that spring is here.

 New York City’s Central Park shakes off the snow every spring and comes alive with blooming wild and planted flowers.
 The park is massive, and you can easily spend a few hours strolling around and appreciating a respite from the busy city.
-Near Strawberry Fields you’ll see see azaleas, cherry trees and magnolias blooming.
+Near Strawberry Fields you’ll see see azaleas, cherry blossoms and magnolias blooming.
 If you prefer cultivated European-style gardens, the Conservatory Garden in the park offers traditional English, French and Italian gardens.
+(Read more about New York City.)

 It’s hard to miss the heady scent of lilacs, a sure sign the spring is advancing and summer is around the bend.
 Rochester, NY and Mackinac Island, Michigan both hold town-wide festivals every year with food, concerts and other events that celebrate the distinctive purple bloom.